decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 The remaining part of the proof is natural:

 So consider the first non-faulty party that receives a  `<decide, Z>` message or outputs a value.
 In both cases it will send a `<decide, Z>` message to all parties.
 So eventually all non-faulty parties will receive a `<decide, Z>` message.
 So all non-faulty will eventually send a `<decide, Z>` message to all parties.
-So at non-faulty will see at least $n-f$ `<decide, Z>` messages and terminate.
+So all non-faulty will see at least $n-f$ `<decide, Z>` messages and terminate.

+Note that here we used the safety property: all parties that decide will indeed decide the same value.

-Note that this argument just used the liveness property, so this gadget is generic and can be used with any consensus protocol.
+Note that this argument just used the liveness and safety properties, so this gadget is generic and can be used with any consensus protocol.

 ### Validity